Cassette Noise Reduction (Dolby B)

 Few serious music collectors do not have a small, but irreplaceable part of their collection on analogue cassette tapes.
 This fragile medium has withstood the ravages of time rather worse than the LP.

-Problems of speed stability (flutter) and tape dropout apart, we considered that it would be useful to implement the most popular analogue cassette noise reduction (NR) in software.
-In so doing, we implemented an algorithm which is based on the Wireless World Dolby Noise Reducer as shown in the image below¹.
+The most popular analogue cassette noise reduction (Dolby B) is implemented in the Stereo Lab app'.
+We implemented an algorithm which is based on the Wireless World Dolby Noise Reducer as shown in the image below.¹

 One of the problems with hardware Dolby B decoding is that, in order to work properly, the audio must be decoded at the correct reference level.
 This is often not the case in hardware tape recorders - especially with old cassettes.
 This accounts for the poor performance of many hardware implementations.
 The result is usually an unacceptable degree of treble-loss when the noise-reduction is engaged.